Hi. I’m Nathan Schechter, the Founder of Mind Body Literacy.

 In olden times people believed you needed to be a special kind of person to read: royalty, clergy or a well-to-do merchant.
 The secret was, of course, anyone can learn to read.
 Society at the time did not have the view that reading was a valuable skill for everyone, despite the fact that the skill of reading can be applied to many different types of situations, and having the skill solves many problems and makes life better.

-Despite the fact that humans have been engaged with it since the times of the Greeks and Romans (and even before), the art and science of using exercise as a form of training to create skills and solve problems is not always intuitive, simple to understand, nor easy to implement, so folks who take the time to study it deeply, practice it regularly, mentor others in it, and make it a profession and lifestyle, often wind up accruing many different pieces of paper in their own journey, and efforts to learn more about this fascinating and infinitely complex thing called the human mind and body.
+Despite the fact that humans have been engaged with it since the times of the Greeks and Romans (and even before), the art and science of using the body as a form of training to create skills and solve problems is not always intuitive, simple to understand, nor easy to implement, so folks who take the time to study it deeply, practice it regularly, mentor others in it, and make it a profession and lifestyle, often wind up accruing many different pieces of paper in their own journey, and efforts to learn more about this fascinating and infinitely complex thing called the human mind and body.
 At least in the USA we often approach it like that.
 And, hey, those pieces of paper make grandma happy.
 Here are just a few of mine:

 • American College of Sports Medicine, Personal Trainer, 2014